designedforplaygames/github-pages-with-jekyll/index.md

-_**designed for play**_™ is a one-person game studio.  i currently have one game (self-)published, with several more either in testing or in the idea stage.
+_**designed for play**_&trade; is a one-person game studio.  i currently have one game (self-)published, with several more either in testing or in the idea stage.

 [@designedforplay](https://twitter.com/designedforplay)
 [designedforplaygames@gmail.com](mailto:designedforplaygames@gmail.com)